-- Undertook a specific review of the Company's auditors' independence with the Company's auditors and the Company's management, which confirmed the independence of the auditors; - Reviewed the performance of the Company's auditors and lead audit partner with management; - Discussed matters pertaining to and approved work to be undertaken by the Company's auditors under the Pre-approval Policy; - Reviewed with head of internal audit and management the internal audit work, the system of internal controls and monitored the implementation of internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act and the progress of the update to the internal controls over financial reporting framework to reflect COSO's 2013 framework throughout the Group: - Reviewed the Company's annual SEC filing, statutory report and accounts and the quarterly financial releases made by the Company; - Discussed and reviewed the engagement of the external auditor, the external audit engagement letter and audit fees; - Undertook an evaluation of the work of the Audit Committee.
+- On the resignation of the Company's former external auditors, Ernst & Young LLP, with the assistance of the Group Finance Director, a competitive tender of audit firms that satisfied the criteria agreed upon for auditors of a company of the nature and size of the Company with a sole listing on the NYSE.
+As part of the decision process, the Chairman of the Committee personally interviewed each audit firm.
+As a result of the process, PricewaterhouseCoopers LLP was appointed by the Committee on August 7, 2015, the date of the formal resignation of the former external auditors.
+This process resulted in a larger number of meetings this year compared to prior years. - A specific review of the Company's external auditors' independence with the Company's external auditors and the Company's management, which confirmed the independence of the external auditors both in connection with the former external auditors before their resignation and the newly appointed external auditors before their appointment; - A review of the performance of the Company's former external auditors and lead audit partner with management; - A discussion of matters pertaining to and approval of work to be undertaken by the Company's external auditors under the Pre-approval Policy; - A review with the Head of Corporate Review and senior management of the internal audit work, the system of internal controls and monitored the implementation of internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act and the progress of the update to the internal controls over financial reporting framework to reflect the 2013 COSO framework throughout the Group; - A review of how Group risks are assessed, the Group's risk profile and how the Group mitigates its risks: - A review of the Company's annual SEC filing, statutory report and consolidated financial statements and the quarterly financial releases made by the Company; - An evaluation of the work of the Audit Committee.